KrystianPlackowski/Pizza-order-website/README.md

 ## Description

-The goal is to develop own version of following website: http://www.pinocchiospizza.net/menu.html with additional ability allowing users to place orders with dishes listed in menu.
+The goal is to develop own version of following website: http://www.pinocchiospizza.net/menu.html with additional ability allowing users to place orders composed of dishes listed in menu.

 ## Running